 - 1. Subcontractors shall comply with all legal and manufacturer's recommended maintenance and safety requirements. - All ladders must be inspected prior to each day's use and maintained in good operating condition.
-Ladders including but not limited to platform, cross-step platform, cross-step stepladder, stepladder, extension or fixed, observed to have structural defects must be tagged "DO NOT USE" and immediately removed from service. - 3.
-Stepladders used by employees must be of non-conductive fiberglass (not wood or aluminum) with a minimum duty rating as required by local law. - 4.
+Ladders including but not limited to platform, cross-step platform, cross-step stepladder, stepladder, extension or fixed, observed to have structural defects must be tagged "DO NOT USE" and immediately removed from service. - Stepladders used by employees must be of non-conductive fiberglass (not wood or aluminum) with a minimum duty rating of Type 1A with a load capacity of at least 300 pounds. - 4.
 All extension ladders shall be tied off and secured with an EPDM rubber strap or ratchet strap, or a second person must hold and secure the ladder at the bottom. - 5.
 When climbing a ladder, Subcontractor employees must face the ladder and use both hands when ascending or descending, maintaining 3-point contact at all times.